smshagor-dev/Federated-Learning-on-Non-IID-Data-Differential-Privacy/README.md

 - Which metrics in the current codebase are global-only versus client-heterogeneity diagnostics?
 - Which algorithms and privacy mechanisms are active in the root desktop workflow, and which exist only in auxiliary subsystems?

-## Contributions
+## Repository Contributions

 - A root federated simulator for MNIST/CIFAR-10 with real non-IID partitioning, real local optimization, and artifact generation.
 - A modular PySide6 desktop shell that manages experiments locally through `QProcess`.
-- Exact code paths for weighted FedAvg, FedProx, and SCAFFOLD.
+- Exact code paths for FedAvg, FedProx, and SCAFFOLD with validated aggregation-weighting constraints.
-- A client-level RDP moments accountant implemented in [federated/dp_accountant.py](federated/dp_accountant.py:1).
+- A client-level RDP moments accountant implemented in [federated/dp_accountant.py](federated/dp_accountant.py).
 - Auxiliary implementations for FedSAM, Ditto, Per-FedAvg, Opacus-backed sample-level DP, adaptive clipping, fairness metrics, and secure aggregation primitives under `python/src/fl_platform/` and `cpp/`.

 The repository also contains auxiliary Python, C++, and Go subsystems under [python/src/fl_platform](python/src/fl_platform), [cpp](cpp), and [go](go).
-Those subsystems are useful for broader experimentation, but they are not the default codepath executed by the root desktop runtime.
+Those subsystems are useful for broader experimentation, but they are not the default code path executed by the root desktop runtime.

 ## Entry Points